Lord-sarcastic/Pida/README.md

 # Pida
-An implementation of a form
+An implementation of a form in django